MORTAR: Multi-turn Metamorphic Testing for LLM-based Dialogue Systems: Background and motivation

-To mitigate the oracle problem, generating datasets through prompting LLMs become recent trend.
-Latest multi-turn testing focus on using LLM to generate test cases or invite LLMs function as judges to score the output of SUT \cite{zheng2023llmasajudge, kwan2024mteval, wang2023mint, bai2024mt101, duan2024botchat}.
-The disturbing point of using LLMs to generate test cases for LLM-based dialogue system testing is that LLMs are trained on massive datasets to converge and act normally, but testing requires test cases to be abnormal and diversified.
-Besides, the usage of LLM in testing and other software engineering tasks faces issues such as hallucination in test case generation, lack of diversity of test cases, non-deterministic threats, privacy leaks and bias in evaluation \cite{huang2024limitationsfinetunedjudgemodels, harman2024llmnondeter}.
-These factors lead to the incomplete testing of LLM-based dialogue systems.
-As multi-turn testing tends to explore more defects than single turn testing \cite{yu2024cosafeevaluatinglargelanguage, li2024llm}, there exists a notable gap between current testing approaches and expectations to LLM-based dialogue systems.
+To mitigate the oracle problem, prompting LLMs to generate test datasets or score the outputs of system-under-test is adopted in an increasing number of studies.
+Recent multi-turn testing focuses on using LLMs to generate test cases and invite LLMs to function as judges to score the output of LLM-based dialogue systems \cite{zheng2023llmasajudge, kwan2024mteval, wang2023mint, bai2024mt101, duan2024botchat}.
+The concern of using LLMs to generate test cases for LLM-based dialogue system testing is that LLMs are trained on massive datasets to converge and act normally, but testing requires test cases to be unfamiliar and diversified.
+Using LLM to generate test cases and evaluate the outputs faces issues such as the lack of diversity of test cases, hallucination, and bias \cite{huang2024limitationsfinetunedjudgemodels}.
+Besides, these approaches generally focus on specific aspects, e.g., human-likeness\cite{duan2024botchat} or dialogue capability benchmark \cite{kwan2024mteval, bai2024mt101}, and omit the pass/fail test oracle and criteria on the same test seeds, resulting in limited comparability with broader dialogue system testing methods.
+These factors lead to the unsatisfactory multi-turn testing of LLM-based dialogue systems.
+There exists a notable gap between current testing approaches and expectations of LLM-based dialogue systems.
+This paper introduces a multi-turn dialogue testing approach based on metamorphic testing.
+The usage of LLM in MORTAR is limited to constrained natural language processing task rather than adopting straightforward LLM judges to give end-to-end verdicts.